aabare/PWA-budget-tracker/README.md

   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  This app allows the user to track their budget by adding and subtracting different amounts
+  This app allows the user to track their budget by adding and subtracting different amounts either online or offline.
+If the user enters amounts offline, they will be shown when the user comes back online.
+This app uses IndexDB, Service Workers, and Web Manifest for use offline.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)